OpenRockets/web-dev-error-solutions/errors/css/css-challenge-responsive-pricing-table/README.md

 # 🐞 CSS Challenge: Responsive Pricing Table

 This challenge focuses on creating a responsive pricing table using CSS.
-The goal is to build a visually appealing and easily understandable table that adapts seamlessly to different screen sizes.
-We'll utilize CSS Grid for layout and some basic CSS for styling.
+The goal is to design a clean, visually appealing table that adapts seamlessly to different screen sizes, from large desktops to smaller mobile devices.
+We'll be using plain CSS for this example, focusing on flexbox and media queries for responsiveness.

 **Description of the Styling:**

-The pricing table will consist of three plans: Basic, Pro, and Premium.
-Each plan will have its own card containing a title, a list of features, a price, and a call-to-action button.
-The table will be responsive, adjusting its layout to columns or stacking vertically on smaller screens.
-We aim for a clean, modern aesthetic.
+The pricing table will feature three pricing plans (Basic, Pro, and Premium).
+Each plan will have a distinct color scheme, clear headings, a list of features, and a prominent "Sign Up" button.
+The table will be horizontally scrollable on smaller screens to ensure all content remains visible.
+The design will emphasize clean lines, good spacing, and a modern aesthetic.

 **Full Code:**